marrink-lab/MDVoxelSegmentation/README.rst

 ===============================
-MDVoxelClustering
+MDVoxelSegmentation
 ===============================

 Using neighbor segmentation in voxelspace for fast and consistent spatial and temporal segmentation.

 This software has been developed to allow for a higher selection syntax than atom and or residue index, such as abstract complex particles (e.g. lipid monolayers).
-MDVoxelClustering combines neighbor segmentation with a voxel mask, and makes tracking segments over time possible at high quality.
+MDVoxelSegmentation combines multiple layers of neighbor segmentation with a voxel mask, and makes tracking segments over time possible at high quality.

 * Open software: Apache 2 license